ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 ---
 layout: post_en
-title: Configuration Management - Trends Jun 2015
+title: 2015 Trends in Configuration Management
 ---

 **_Trends_** in **_Software Configuration Management discipline_** allow you to focus and redefine the **_standards_** set so far in **_working environments_**.